 The Family of Woman Film Festival was founded in Sun Valley, Idaho, in 2008, by Friends of UNFPA Board Member, Peggy Elliott Goldwyn, to bring attention to the work of the United Nations Population Fund, which works in more than 150 countries to assure women and girls have access to reproductive health care, education and basic human rights.
-Stephanie Freid-Perenchio became Co-Director of the Festival in 2012.
+Stephanie Freid-Perenchio became Co-Director of the Festival in 2012, and stepped down from her position in 2018, to serve on the Advisory Board.

 Five feature documentaries and dramas from around the world are presented each year, personalizing the status of women in different societies.
 The Festival has collaborated with many community organizations, such as Wood River High School, Community School, Hemingway School, The Advocates, I Have a Dream Foundation-Idaho, and The Community Library.
 Films premiered at the Festival have also been screened at a satellite Family of Woman Festival in Wilmette, Illinois, as well as at individual film screenings in Minneapolis and Seattle.